DeLeb86/openspace_organizer/README.md

 #### 1. A table

 You need to define a useful class structure to generate a table and the amount of seats it has.
-This is set up in the `table.py` file.
+This is what you code up in the `table.py` file.

 ##### 1.1 Seat